gbowne1/TwitchBot/README.md

 ```
 The bot will then connect to the Twitch channel chat and listen for commands and respond.

-## Currently Available Commands
+## Available Commands
 The bot will support the following commands:
-!accountage: Shows how old the user's Twitch account is.
+- !accountage: Shows how old the user's Twitch account is.
-!ban <username>: Bans a user from the channel (moderator/broadcaster only).
+- !ban <username>: Bans a user from the channel (moderator/broadcaster only).
-!commands: Displays a list of available commands.
+- !commands: Displays a list of available commands.
-!discord: Provides a link to the designated Discord server.
+- !discord: Provides a link to the designated Discord server.
-!followage: Shows how long the user has been following the channel.
+- !followage: Shows how long the user has been following the channel.
-!project <project_name>: Sets or updates the current project being worked on.
+- !project <project_name>: Sets or updates the current project being worked on.
-!timeout <username> <duration>: Times out a user for a specified duration (moderator/broadcaster permission only).
+- !timeout <username> <duration>: Times out a user for a specified duration (moderator/broadcaster permission only).
-!uptime: Displays the channel's uptime.
+- !uptime: Displays the channel's uptime.

 ## Contributing
-If you wish to contribute to this project, head over to [Contributing.md] (https://github.com/gbowne1/TwitchBot/blob/main/CONTRIBUTING.md)
+If you wish to contribute to this project, head over to [Contributing.md](https://github.com/gbowne1/TwitchBot/blob/main/CONTRIBUTING.md) for more information.

 ## Warning
 [Under Construction] Please do not use this in production.
 There is no guarantee this will connect to Twitch Chat.